-In the 1890s, Chinese immigrants began to colonize Hoʻokena.
-Shops, restaurants, a tavern and a hotel opened, and the town got rougher and rowdier.
-In those days, Big Island cattle were shipped from the Hoʻokena landing to market in Honolulu.
-When the circle-island road was built, the steamers stopped coming and people moved away.
+Hoʻokena was once a bustling Hawaiian village.
+Novelist Robert Louis Stevenson wrote about his 1889 visit here in Travels in Hawaii.
+In the 1890s, Chinese immigrants moved in, a tavern and a hotel opened, and the town got rougher and rowdier.
+In those days, Big Island cattle were shipped from the Hoʻokena landing, but when the circle-island road was built, Honolulu-bound steamers stopped coming and most people moved away.